 There is a final class of plants that is traditionally kept separate in horticulture, although many species are undoubtedly trees and shrubs in the botanical sense.
 These are the succulents (including the cacti).
 Although their fleshy branches may have little in the way of woody tissues, they often develop thick woody trunks with age.
 Some of the larger cacti may reach 40 ft (12 m) or more in height, with massive trunks – likewise the tree aloes of southern Africa.
 And there is no clear dividing line between succulent and non-succulent shrubs.
 Some species, such as the crown of thorns (Euphorbia milii), have thin-textured leaves just like many of the non-succulent euphorbias, and its fiercely prickly stems are hardly more succulent than those of, say, the poinsettia (E. pulcherrima), but succulent enthusiasts have always claimed it as one of theirs.
 Many of these “succulent” shrubs and trees make very useful landscaping subjects.

 We hope that you found this article to be informative and helpful.
-If you have any additional questions about our services, please reach out to one of our Longmont-based tree service professionals.
+If you have any additional questions about our services, please reach out to one of our Longmont tree service professionals.
+We now also offer tree removal in Lafayette!
 We’d be more than happy to meet up with you to provide a free estimate for your next tree removal job!